sjsu-library/unionist/_items/unionist--text-0242.md

 source: "<em>The Unionist</em>"
 subject: National News; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1834-03-13
+category: Unionist content
 articleType:
 volume: '1'
 issue: '32'
-transcription: "<p>  <em>The Farmers are coming.</em>  —Extract of a letter from a respectable source, to the editor of the National <br>  Gazette (Philadelphia).
+transcription: "<p>  <em>The Farmers are coming.</em>  —Extract of a letter from a respectable source, to the editor of the National<br>  Gazette (Philadelphia).<br></p><p>“LANCASTER, 22d Feb.
+1834.</p><p>  We have this day celebrated the birthday of the Father of our Country, by<br>  holding a meeting in favor of a restoration of the Federal Deposites.
+It was<br>  the largest and most respectable ever held in this county.
-  <br></p><p>“LANCASTER, 22d Feb.
-1834.</p><p>  We have this day celebrated the birthday
+  We got between two<br>  and three thousand signers to our memorials to Congress.
-  of the Father of our Country, by <br>  holding a meeting in favor of a restoration of the Federal Deposites.
-It was <br>  the largest and most respectable ever held in this county.
-We got between two <br>  and three thousand signers to our memorials to Congress.
-It was held without <br>  distinction of parties.
-The presiding officers and committee men were <br>  principally of the Jackson party.” <br></p>"
+  It was held without<br>  distinction of parties.
+The presiding officers and committee men were<br>  principally of the Jackson party.”<br></p>"
 scholarlyNotes:
 commentary:
 relatedPeople: George Washington (inferred)